kbr/autotask/README.md

 #autotask

-autotask is a ``django-application`` for handling asynchronous tasks without the need to install, configure and supervise additional processes like celery, redis or rabbitmq. autotask is aimed for applications where asynchronous tasks happend occasionally and the installation, configuration and monitoring of an additionally technology stack seems to be to much overhead.
+autotask is a ``django-application`` for handling asynchronous tasks without the need to install, configure and supervise additional processes (like celery, redis or rabbitmq). autotask is aimed for applications where asynchronous tasks happend occasionally and the installation, configuration and monitoring of an additionally technology stack seems to be to much overhead.

 ##Installation